michaelbarton/dotfiles/README.md

 [systemd timer]: https://aishpant.dev/blog/mailing-lists/

-## Node JS

-The nodejs in the apt package listings appears to be out of date, and is not the the recommended way of installing.

-    curl -sL https://deb.nodesource.com/setup | sudo -E bash -
-    sudo apt-get install -y nodejs

-# OSX specific instructions

-Run the following command to install all additional tools, apps, and fonts using rubygems and homebrew.

-    ~/.dotfiles/bin/brews
-    ~/.dotfiles/bin/fonts

-Reset caps lock to be ctrl, System Preferences > Keyboard > Modifier Keys.
-I find this a bit better than reaching for the actual control key with my small finger.

 ## ITERM2

 Iterm2 has better all round support for colours, tmux and accessing the the clipboard.
 This is installed using Caskroom in the section above.